Skip to content

 APP -->|exports spans| T

-1. Read environment variables (or CLI args) — to receive database URLs, ports, and credentials
+1. Read env vars (or CLI args) for DB URLs, ports, credentials

 Concern stove-process stove-container